Democratic Resilience: Civil Society Organisations as Key Actors.

 Communication

-5. Empowerment
+5. Empowerment and Learning

 If civil resilience is the ability of citizens to proactive, self-responsible, democratic-minded collective action, it can on an individual level be considered as civic competence.
 The term competence refers to the combination of knowledge, skills, values and attitu-des in order to enable citizens for this action.